Wcubed/musics/readme.md

-A cross-platform (linux / windows) music player for personal use.
+A quick-and-dirty cross-platform (linux / windows) music player for personal use.